Sultan-Aloufi/Sultan-Aloufi.github.io/content/aboutme/index.md

 ## More About Me
-I take pride in being a **Saudi Muslim**, balancing my roots in **Saudi Arabia** with my career in the **United States**.
+I'm a **Saudi citizen**, balancing my roots in **Saudi Arabia** with my career in the **United States**.
 My interests extend beyond cybersecurity, I enjoy exploring new technologies, engaging in research, and mentoring aspiring security professionals.
 Outside of tech, I enjoy calisthenics and sleep.

 📫 [LinkedIn](https://www.linkedin.com/in/sultan-aloufi/) | ✉️ saloufi01@gmail.com